kgaughan/blog/content/rpi-netbsd9.md

 It'd be really good if NetBSD produced a smaller 'headless' image that lacked X11, as that would knock a significant chunk off the image, and if `pkgin` could bootstrap itself like FreeBSD's `pkgng`.
 Some day, maybe.
 I'd settle for `pkg_add` in base having properly functioning TLS support though.

+Next up: using BIND 9, dhcpd, and bozohttpd to effectively build a [Pi-hole](https://pi-hole.net/), and configure [blacklistd](https://netbsd.gw.com/cgi-bin/man-cgi?blacklistd+8) to protect it from the big wide world.

 ## Addendum

 I ran into some issues with the [`authorized_key`](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html) Ansible module.
 The solution was this: